springone-tour-2020-cicd/katacoda-scenarios/5-manage-triggers/step5.md

 ## Introduce the new Pipeline

-You're going to use the `git-clone`, as well as the newly created `bump-dev` Tasks.
+You're going to use the `git-clone`, as well as the newly created `ops-dev` Tasks.

 ```
-cat <<EOF >bump-dev-pipeline.yaml
+cat <<EOF >ops-dev-pipeline.yaml
 apiVersion: tekton.dev/v1beta1
 kind: Pipeline
 metadata:
-  name: bump-dev-pipeline
+  name: ops-dev-pipeline
 spec:
   params:
     - name: repo-url